-On this day in 1128, Pope Honorius II grants a papal sanction to the military order known as the Knights Templar, declaring it to be an army of God.
+On January 13, 1128, Pope Honorius II grants a papal sanction to the military order known as the Knights Templar, declaring it to be an army of God.

 Led by the Frenchman Hughes de Payens, the Knights Templar organization was founded in 1118.
 Its self-imposed mission was to protect Christian pilgrims on their way to and from the Holy Land during the Crusades, the series of military expeditions aimed at defeating Muslims in Palestine.
 For a while, the Templars had only nine members, mostly due to their rigid rules.
 In addition to having noble birth, the knights were required to take strict vows of poverty, obedience and chastity.
 In 1127, new promotional efforts convinced many more noblemen to join the order, gradually increasing its size and influence.